It looks like surrogacy could be an amazing option for you!

 That’s why, today, gestational carrier is the preferred term in applicable situations.
 Of course, every individual is different, so the best way to determine what a prospective surrogate wants to be called is by asking her!
 When it comes to this sensitive topic, it’s always better to be safe than sorry.

-On the same topic of gestational carrier vs. surrogate mother, people often have another question: What is the difference from gestational pregnancy and surrogacy?
+On the same topic of gestational carrier vs. surrogate mother, people often have another question: What is the difference between gestational pregnancy and surrogacy?

 Again, it’s important to think about the two different types of surrogacy and the medical processes involved.
 “Gestational pregnancy” is fairly self-explanatory; it’s the term used when a surrogate is not carrying a genetically related child.
 “Surrogate pregnancy,” however, is a bit more complicated, as it’s a term that many people use to describe either process.